 - Viral infections - colds or flu.

-- Diseases affecting the sinuses, such as various forms of sinusitis (including where nasal polyps form), and structural abnormalities.
+- Diseases affecting the sinuses, such as various forms of sinusitis (or nasal polyps), and structural abnormalities.

 - Allergies that affect your nose, such as hay fever.